mikadosoftware/devmanual/docs/chapters/manual/samba.rst

+:manual
 ===========================
 Samba File and Print Server
 ===========================

 .. sidebar:: historical note

    This is an interesting sliver of history - but I am amazed there are still people doing this.
 I thought DropBox ruled the world!